Zach McKinstry Preview, Player Props: Tigers vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff is 27th in the league with a collective 8.1 strikeouts per nine innings.

-- The Royals' 5.12 team ERA ranks 28th among all MLB pitching staffs.
+- The Royals' 5.12 team ERA ranks 28th across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.